Learning and Teaching

 Great Learners Curriculum

-Great Learners will be developed by subject teachers; teachers will explicitly explain, model, guide and review their use of the L&T 7 principles.
+The ‘Habits of Success’ toolkit is delivered through Tutor Time.
+However, since ‘skills’ are domain specific and, when taught generically, are not easily transferred, the ‘Habits of Success’ will be developed and implemented by subject teachers.
+Teachers will explicitly explain, model, guide and review their use of the L&T 7 principles and the ‘Habits of Success’.
 This will support students in using them too.
 In every subject, continued review will be needed to work out what students know, remember, understand and can do and what they don’t yet.
 Students must be taught how to evaluate and address their gaps and stay motivated to keep improving.
-In the future, we aim for the curriculum to build progression in self-regulation across Years 7-13 (as evidence suggests the associated gains in learning grow, as students get older).
+We aim for the curriculum to build progression in self-regulation across Years 7-13 (as evidence suggests the associated gains in learning grow, as students get older).

 For more on Great Learners, please visit the below webpage: